 - We made a hedgehog house for the garden but labelled it up as a cafe and put it by the path.
 We got quite excited when the water and food disappeared so re-filled it.
 On our next visit, we found the food and water had gone but it was also full of mouse droppings.
 We think they were having a bit of a party.
 Now we will try the house it as a hedgehog sleeping zone with some dry leaves and without food (at least for a while).

-- We have three compost bins and hope the hedgehogs will be able to get into them.
+- We have some very twiggy compost bins that don't get disturbed and hope the hedgehogs will be able to get into them.

 - Our new nature pond has gentle slopes with gravel and flat stones to allow hedgehogs to drink safely.